Grand Prairie, Texas: Public schools

-Most of Grand Prairie's K–12 student population attends schools in the Grand Prairie Independent School District, which serves areas of Grand Prairie in Dallas County.
+Most of Grand Prairie's K–12 student population attends schools in the Grand Prairie Independent School District, which serves most areas of Grand Prairie in Dallas County.
 The Mansfield Independent School District serves areas of Grand Prairie in Tarrant County and operates six elementary schools within the Grand Prairie city limits.
 Other portions of Grand Prairie reside within the Arlington, Cedar Hill, Irving, Mansfield, and Midlothian school districts.
+Portions in Dallas County are in the Grand Prairie, Cedar Hill, and Irving school districts.
+Portions in Tarrant County extend into the Arlington and Mansfield school districts.
+Portions in Ellis County are in the Midlothian school district.

 In Texas, school district boundaries do not follow city and county boundaries because all aspects of the school district government apparatus, including school district boundaries, are separated from the city and county government entirely, with the exception of the Stafford Municipal School District in the Houston area.

 Grand Prairie Independent School District

 Arlington Independent School District

 The Arlington ISD has the second highest portion of Grand Prairie's K–12 student population.
 Six Arlington ISD elementary schools are within the city limits of Grand Prairie.
 Grand Prairie residents in the Arlington ISD are located generally west of the Dallas-Tarrant County boundary and north of the intersection of Camp Wisdom and Lake Ridge in southwest Grand Prairie.
 One of the Arlington high schools, James Bowie High, has more Grand Prairie residents than Arlington residents that are students at the school.

 Grand Prairie student/residents in the Arlington ISD attend Bowie, Sam Houston, or Lamar High School in the Arlington ISD and their feeder elementary schools and junior high schools.